IBM-Bluemix-Docs/mobilepush/upgrading.md

 ## Pricing plan
 {: #pricing-plan}

-- A push notification sent to a unique device/end point or a webhook event constitutes a digital message.
+- A push notification that is sent to a unique device/end point or a webhook event constitutes a digital message.
 - An Addressable Device is a device upon which an application is installed that is addressable by the Cloud Service.
 - Lite plan services are deleted after 30 days of inactivity.
 {: note}